 About the OTC

-The Ozone Transport Commission (OTC) is a multi-state organization created under the Clean Air Act.
+The Ozone Transport Commission (OTC) is a multi-state organization created under Section 184 of the Clean Air Act.
 We are responsible for advising EPA on developing and implementing regional solutions to the ground-level ozone problem in the Northeast and Mid-Atlantic regions.

 The OTC brings together the states from Virginia to Maine to coordinate reductions in air pollution that benefit the whole region.
 We provide air pollution assessment, technical support and a forum through which states can work together to harmonize their pollution reduction strategies.